ConYel/piRNA_databases/README.md

 # Comparing existing piRNA databases

 In this project we compare piRNA databases that have been updated
-recently so as understand the main differences and how can be utilised.
+recently so as to understand the main differences and how can be utilised.

 Databases in comparison are:
 piRBase v2.0 http://www.regulatoryrna.org/database/piRNA/